-A cumulative GPA of at least 3.70 is required to graduate with Distinction in a major programme.
-For the purpose of determining whether a student will graduate with Distinction, all classes taken while registered in a level of study at Dalhousie/King's, including classes taken on Letter of Permission, repeated classes, and classes for which non-passing grades were obtained, are included.
-At least half of the classes must be completed at Dalhousie/King's.
+A cumulative GPA of at least 3.70 is required to graduate with Distinction.
+For the purpose of determining whether a student will graduate with Distinction, all classes taken while registered in a level of study at King's/Dalhousie, including classes taken on Letter of Permission, repeated classes, and classes for which non-passing grades were obtained, are included.
+At least half of the classes must be completed at King's/Dalhousie.
 The notation "Distinction" will appear on the transcript.